GPS++: Reviving the Art of Message Passing for Molecular Property Prediction

 \paragraph{Node and Edge Input Features} The PCQM4Mv2 dataset provides 9 chemical node and 3 edge features for each sample, and following prior work GPS++ incorporates additional features and preprocessing strategies.
 Table~\ref{tab:input_feature_ablation} isolates the contribution of each of these additions (excluding 3D features).

-In line with previous work \cite{rampasek2022GPS}, the Random Walk Structural Encoding is the most impactful individual input feature, degrading validation performance by 1.3meV upon removal, whilst the Graph Laplacian Positional Encodings (both eigenvectors and eigenvalues) are found to have no benefit.
-Other features, despite being beneficial when they were added at intermediate steps in the development of the model, are shown to have become similarly redundant in the final GPS++ composition: the Graphormer-style Local Centrality Encoding (i.e. embedding the degree of the node) carries no information that the Random Walks do not, and the use of Bond Lengths as an edge feature in the MPNN appears to be unnecessary in the presence of more comprehensive 3D features elsewhere in the network.
-Though both features are equally redundant for task performance, the "2D" graph Centrality Encoding is contributing much more to overfitting than the "3D" Bond Length, a pattern that is evident elsewhere in the ablations.
+In line with previous work \cite{rampasek2022GPS}, the Random Walk Structural Encoding is the most impactful individual input feature, degrading validation performance by 1.2~meV upon removal, whilst the Graph Laplacian Positional Encodings (both eigenvectors and eigenvalues) have minimal benefit.
+The Shortest Path Distance Bias in the self-attention module makes a meaningful contribution, though the memory cost of storing all-to-all node distances is non-trivial.
+Other features, despite being beneficial when they were added at intermediate steps in the development of the model, are shown to have become redundant in the final GPS++ composition: the Graphormer-style Local Centrality Encoding (i.e. embedding the degree of the node) can be derived from the Random Walk features, and the use of Bond Lengths as an edge feature in the MPNN appears to be unnecessary in the presence of more comprehensive 3D features elsewhere in the network.
 Table~\ref{tab:input_feature_ablation} also shows that whilst the regularisation effect of the noisy nodes loss is beneficial, the contribution of noisy edges is negligible.
 This may be due to the simplicity (and hence ease of denoising) of the limited edge features in PCQM4Mv2.